 2.6.2.4.3.2.
 Passing-beam (dipped-beam) headlamps shall be switched ON within 0-9 seconds after the start of the test.
 If the vehicle is equipped with an automatic activation system for dipped-beam headlamps without user selectable settings, actions shall be taken to simulate driving in the hours of darkness (i.e. sufficient to activate at least the dipped beam headlamps).
 The lights shall remain ON during the test.

 2.6.2.4.3.3.
-If the vehicle is equipped with an electricalsystem(s) to defrost (rear window and/or windscreen), these systems shall be switched on within 0-9 seconds after the start of the first test.
+If the vehicle is equipped with an electrically heated system(s) to defrost (rear window and/or windscreen), these systems shall be switched on within 0-9 seconds after the start of the first test.
 If switch off is manually controlled, after the second 987 and before the second 992 of the test, the system shall be switched off.